 Driscoll Foods is a firm that provides services to nonprofit clients.
-They primarily provide their services regionally, with most clients in New York, New Jersey, and Nevada (although they are present in other states as well).
+They primarily provide their services regionally, with most clients in New York, New Jersey, Nevada, and Pennsylvania (although they are present in other states as well).

-Most Driscoll Foods clients are individual and family services, hospitals, residential intellectual and developmental disability facilities, residential mental health and substance abuse facilities, assisted living and continuing care retirement communities, community housing services, and religious organizations with revenues ranging from $13 million to $83 million.
+Most Driscoll Foods clients are individual and family services, residential intellectual and developmental disability facilities, residential mental health and substance abuse facilities, assisted living and continuing care retirement communities, community housing services, golf courses and country clubs, and religious organizations with revenues ranging from $11 million to $40 million.

 | Name | Type | Location | |